"Old Bricks - history at your feet"

 Rosemary

 In 1876 the business was listed as George Warburton Lewis, Rosemary Hill, Cheslyn Hay, Walsall.
 Later it bexame G W Lewis Tileries Ltd., Rosemary Brick & Tile Works & Walkmill Tileries, Cannock, Staffs.
 This was followed by Rosemary Brick and Tile Co Ltd. of Rosemary, Coppice Lane, Cannock, Staffordshire.
 Manufacturers of clay products (bricks and roofing tiles).
 In 1984 Redland acquired the company.
-Photo by Don Boldison.
+Photo by John Elliott.

 Photo by Frank Lawson.